 “In the UK over 35% of adults with a learning disability live with family or friends”

 The next speaker of the day was Dr Jillian Grey from CASCADE at Cardiff University.
 Dr Grey discussed how families who care for adults with learning disabilities often have poorer health than non-care giving peers.
-It was highlighted in her research that 56.6% of carers suffer with depression or anxiety and how important it is that carer families have enough resources and support for their health in order to adopt problem solving coping strategies.
+It was highlighted in her research that 56.6% of carers suffer with depression or anxiety and how important it is those carer families have enough resources and support for their health in order to adopt a problem solving coping strategies.

 Before the first break, our delegates watched a ‘Moving on well’ video provided by Vale People First.

 Discussions continued in earnest during the coffee break.

 The break was followed by our workshop sessions:

 Workshop 1: ‘Caring and coping’ resources

 Workshop 2: ‘My right to a love life’

 The lunch break took place after the workshops.

 Presentation: Supported employment & vocational training for people with learning disabilities